octree-gva/decidim-module-mkutano_custom_registration_flow/README.md

 2. If the user is connected, but not verified => redirect to the `/pages/welcome`
 3. If the user is connected and verified (by any means) => show the assemblies.

-These restrictions applies at the controller level, with a middleware, and in the graphql queries.
+These restrictions apply at the controller level, with a middleware, and in the graphql queries.

 ## Usage